bsweger/beeradvocate-reviews/README.md

     scrapy crawl bareviews -a user=joebeer123 -o beerreviews.csv

 ##Background
-This is a small, unmaintained project written to help my brother, who wanted a copy of the 1,400 reviews he's posted on Beeradvocate.com over the past 8 years.
+This is a small project written to help my brother, who wanted a copy of the 1,400 reviews he's posted on Beeradvocate.com over the past 8 years.

 Beeradvocate-reviews is not intended to (nor does it) copy Beeradvocate's entire database.
 Rather, it retrieves a dataset of reviews associated with a single user.

 ##Usage
 **Requirements:**

-Python 2.7
+Python 3.4+

 1. Install dependencies: